eevans1/DataMining/Final Project/Final_Project_with_Text.md

 | Ross Stripling  | John Grant      |
 | Walker Buehler  | Derek Rodriguez |

-Additionally, we found that the Dodgers are overpaying their position players in net but actually have more players underpaid than overpaid.
+Additionally, using random forests, we found that the Dodgers are overpaying their position players in net but actually have more players underpaid than overpaid.
 The Dodgers are very close to our expectations in terms of pitcher salaries.
 The only exception here is Clayton Kershaw who is, according to our models, way overpaid.
 (Charts for linear model are in appendix 2)

 ![](Final_Project_with_Text_files/figure-markdown_github/unnamed-chunk-6-1.png)

 ![](Final_Project_with_Text_files/figure-markdown_github/unnamed-chunk-11-1.png)

 Finally, we see that when we use random forest, many teams overpay position players, however, for pitchers, there is a much more even distribution of payments.
-(Charts for linear model are in app 2)
+(Charts for linear model are in appendix 2)

 ![](Final_Project_with_Text_files/figure-markdown_github/unnamed-chunk-12-1.png)